saloon-protocol/smartcontracts/README.md

 - how to keep track of APY through premium balance and still be able to handle interest claims at the same time?
 - If pool fails to PAY desired APY current APY is set as default.

+What happens if project decides to decrease full poolCap?

+-- What if I implement paypremium based on stakerDeposit, APY and poolCap and transfer premium directly to stakers so they dont have to claim anything...
+We would be transferring TO A LOT OF USERS, not gas efficient and would need many transactions to get it done to avoid gas limits.

+- What if I still use stakerDeposit, APY and poolCap and transfer it to contracts address?
+How is this different from using premiumBalance?
+  Project would only ever need to pay waht is necessary instead of full APY....
+  But what happens if they dont pay?
+  - Premium is paid on what APY the current premiumBalance allows, APY is reset to whatever premiumBalance dictates -

 TODO:

 - Finish all functions.